 Transportation & Airport Transfer

 Barcelona is the transportation gateway, so you’ll likely be heading to Sitges from either Barcelona Sants train station or Barcelona El Prat Airport.
-From Sants station, take the train line R2 (called Rodalies) in the direction of Vilanova G, and get off at the Sitges stop.
-Trains to Sitges from Barcelona run approximately every twenty minutes and the journey only takes 40 minutes.
-The train is about 4€ one way.
+From Sants station, take the R2 train line (called Rodalies) in the direction of Vilanova G, and get off at the Sitges stop.
+Trains to Sitges from Barcelona run approximately every twenty minutes, and the journey only takes 40 minutes.
+The train is about 5€ one way and tickets can be bought at the machines in the station.

-The bus is also a more direct option from the airport.
+From the airport, take any train line (also called Rodalies) and get off at the first stop, named El Prat de Llobregat.
+Then transfer to line R2 and head towards either Vilanova G or St. Vincenç de Calders until you arrive at the Sitges stop.
+If your flight arrives very early or late (before 7 a.m. or after midnight), you’ll need to either take the night bus or a taxi (approx. 70€).The bus is also a more direct option from the airport.
 The MonBus runs twice per hour from Monday to Friday during the day.
-On Saturdays the bus runs every hour.
-On Sundays and holidays, they run nine times per day.
+On Saturdays, the bus runs every hour.
+On Sundays and holidays, it runs nine times per day.
 The night bus runs four times per hour from 00:55 until 04:50.
-For details of the times of the MonBus check the MonBus Website.
+For details of the MonBus schedule, check the MonBus Website.
 Go to the ‘Timetable Searcher’ and key in ‘Aeroport’ to ‘Sitges’.

 Gay Hotels in Sitges

-Casa Brisa Boutique Guest House – a beautiful, modern and tranquil boutique guest house for gay men.
-The property is located on the border of the Parc Natural de Garraf with the famous Penedés wine region nearby.
-It's located about 6 kilometers from Sitges so you'll need to take transport into town via car, taxi or bus.
+Casa Brisa Boutique Guest House – A beautiful, modern, and tranquil boutique guest house for gay men.
+The property is located on the border of the Parc Natural de Garraf, with the famous Penedès wine region nearby.
+It's located about 6 kilometers from Sitges, so you'll need to take transport into town via car, taxi, or bus.

 Apartments - misterb&b